 - Observe our driving instructors working,

-- Learn in an one on one environment with our ADI trainers
+- Learn in a one on one environment with our ADI trainers

 - Join in on our group training sessions.

-Under the part 3 test you are granted a trainee license, we will recommend you to apply for this license when we believe you are ready.
-Under this license you get 40 hours practical training covering every subject.
+Under the part 3 test, you are granted a trainee license, we will recommend you to apply for this license when we believe you are ready.
+Under this license, you get 40 hours of practical training covering every subject.

 Once you have passed all 3 tests you are allowed to apply for your first ADI badge to teach learner drivers.

 Once qualified as a Driving Instructor – what’s next?